Stratio/ingestion/examples/apache-logs/README.md

   - SpoolDir (we have used a 300 Mb apache log file)

 * Channels:
-  - 3 file channels for cassandra, stratio streaming & elastic search
+  - 3 file channels for cassandra, stratio decision & elastic search

 * Sinks:
   - Cassandra sink (developed by Stratio: https://github.com/Stratio/flume-ng-cassandra-sink, see also the definition_access_log.json attached)
-  - Stratio sink (developed by Stratio: https://github.com/Stratio/flume-ng-stratiostreaming-sink)
+  - Stratio sink (developed by Stratio: https://github.com/Stratio/flume-ng-decision-sink)
   - Elastic search sink (included in flume core)